testzer0/ZS-Summ-GPT3/README.md

 # Prompted Opinion Summarization with GPT-3

-This repository contains the artifacts for the paper "Prompted Opinion Summarization with GPT-3", to appear in ACL 2023.
+This repository contains the artifacts for the paper "Prompted Opinion Summarization with GPT-3", to appear in ACL (Findings) 2023.

 ## Directory Structure